chkuendig/hass-hp_ilo-beta/README.md

 * `urn:dmtf-org:service:redfish-rest:1` with details at `https://[IP]/redfish/v1/` (this implements the [DMTF’s Redfish Standard](https://www.dmtf.org/standards/redfish)).
 See also https://stackoverflow.com/a/39153603 and https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/?shell#introduction.
 This could be added to Home Assistant with [python-redfish-library](https://pypi.org/project/redfish/  )
 * `urn:www-hp-com:service:Federation:2` - not clear where the details for this will end up at.
 I also didn't look into the underlying standard.

-These all return slightly different data, but none seems to include all the information necessary.
+These all return slightly different data, but none seems to include all the information necessary (i.e. the correct UUID or the port/protocol of the REST api ).

 Basic Device seems to be the one most common and is already supported by Home Assistant, so I picked that.

-# Configuration
+## Configuration
-**Status: WIP ⏳ **
+**Status: WIP ⏳**

 The goal is to implement a clean config flow supporting a few things:
 - Regular setup flow for discovered devices as well as a manual setup flow.